 This app is simple, yet effective in locating and booking transportation around Europe.
 It also provides live updates and customer service, which are particularly valuable when you’re traveling through unfamiliar places.

-When I need to catch a last-minute bus or train in remote towns like Füssen, Germany, I credit GoEuro for getting me from Point A to Point B.
+When I need to catch a last-minute bus or train in remote towns like Füssen, Germany, I credit GoEuro (Omio) for getting me from Point A to Point B.

 Best travel apps dealing with money

 Whether we like it or not, money is a key factor in our travel decisions.
 Here are a couple of apps that are worth checking out: